 Start on a Strong Foundation

-Individuals will have a better chance of securing admission into an accredited training arrangement for aircraft mechanics if they already have a high school diploma.
-Some institutions will also require strong scores in mathematics and physics courses in high school.
+Individuals will have a better chance of securing admission to an accredited training program for aircraft mechanics if they already hold a high school diploma.
+Some institutions will also require strong scores in high school mathematics and physics courses.

 Applicants without a high school diploma may utilize their GED test scores instead.